Limmen/awesome-rl-for-cybersecurity/README.md

         <a href='https://github.com/cage-challenge/CybORG'>Cyborg</a>
         <ul>
           <li>
             Cyborg is a gym for autonomous cyberg operations research that is driven by the need to efficiently support reinforcement learning to train adversarial decision-making models through simulation and emulation.
+This is a variation of the environments used by cage-challenge above.

-Paper: <a href="https://arxiv.org/abs/2002.10667">(2020) CybORG: An Autonomous Cyber Operations Research Gym </a>
+Paper: <a href="https://arxiv.org/abs/2108.09118">(2021) CybORG: A Gym for the Development of Autonomous Cyber Agents </a>
           </li>
         </ul>
       </td>